My daughter asked me why I never come to her soccer games anymore.

 Mom always has a headache.

 It started three years ago.
 First it was once a month.
 Then twice.
-Then I started keeping a migraine journal because my neurologist asked me to.

 I stopped keeping the journal after four months.